St. Paul Cathedral, a gem in the fortified city of Mdina

 The Chapel’s altarpiece depicts the “Martyrdom of St Publius” by Mattia Preti’s Bottega, so as the painting on the right wall depicting “The baptism of Publius by St Paul”.
 The altar, made of marble, carries the coat of arms of Bishop Gori Mancini surmounted by the blazon of Grand Master Zondadari.
 In contrast, the bay next to the chapel contains a monument to Bishop Carmelo Scicluna by the sculptor Moschetti of Catania.

 This is the Chapel of the Sciberras Bologna Family who have their burial vault in the crypt under the Chapel.
 The altarpiece depicts “St Cajetan receiving the Child Jesus” by Mattia Preti’s Bottega.
 The Chapel also features a monument commemorating the Maltese cardinal Fabrizio Sciberras Testaferrata.

 - The chapel of St Luke

-The Chapel is dedicated to St Luke that was a companion of St Paul during his three-month stay after being shipwrecked on Malta.
-The altarpiece of the Chapel represents St Luke sitting on a stool depicting an image of the Blessed Virgin (by the workshop of Mattia Preti).
+The Chapel is dedicated to St Luke, a companion of St Paul during his three-month stay after being shipwrecked on Malta.
+The Chapel’s altarpiece represents St Luke sitting on a stool depicting an image of the Blessed Virgin (by the workshop of Mattia Preti).
 An old tradition says he left in Malta an image of the Madonna.